Housing Affordability Indicators

 The BC Northern Real Estate Board (BCNREB) Housing Affordability Indicators estimate the proportion of median household income required to cover the major costs associated with home ownership for homes purchased in a particular year.
 These include mortgage costs, municipal taxes and fees, and utilities for the average single-family home.
 The higher the measure, the more difficult it is to afford a home.
 For example, an affordability measure of 30% means that home ownership costs, including mortgage payments, utilities, and property taxes for a given year take up 30% of a typical household’s pre-tax annual income.

 Home ownership in most of northern British Columbia remains very affordable, especially when compared with the Vancouver region.
-The aggregate Housing Affordability Indicator (HAI) for northern BC for 2020 is 26.1%, a 1.4 percentage point decrease over the 2019 HAI.
-Despite a trend towards greater affordability in the lower mainland, the affordability of home ownership in northern BC is exceptionally favourable when compared with 103.3% for the Vancouver Area.
+The aggregate Housing Affordability Indicator (HAI) for northern BC for 2021 is 27.8%, a 1.7 percentage point increase over the 2020 HAI.
+Despite a 3-year trend towards greater affordability in the Lower Mainland, home ownership in Northern BC remains markedly more affordable (27.8%) than in the Vancouver Area (93.1%).

 This edition of the Housing Affordability Indicators for northern British Columbia includes some minor changes to the HAI for 2019 arising from data revisions to Utility Costs for that year.